College of Liberal Arts Hilliard Endowment

-Since its inception the endowment has made it possible to bring many distinguished scholars and contributors to the arts and humanities to the UNR campus.
-These visitors have included poets Billy Collins and Allen Ginsberg, writers John Balaban, Hayden Carruth, Dorianne Laux, John Nichols, and Robert Pinsky, historians William Beezley, Geoffrey Eley, and Hugh Trevor-Roper, artist Wendy Ewald, photographer Galen Rowell, and Basque scholar Juan Avalle-Arce.
-The Endowment has also occasionally partnered with other humanities organizations to bring speakers to Reno.
+Since its inception the endowment has made it possible to bring many distinguished scholars and contributors to the arts and humanities to the University of Nevada, Reno campus.
+These visitors have included poets Billy Collins and Allen Ginsberg; writers John Balaban, Hayden Carruth, Dorianne Laux, John Nichols, Robert Pinsky, Ilan Stavans, and Elena Poniatowska; historians William Beezley, Geoffrey Eley, and Hugh Trevor-Roper; artist Wendy Ewald; photographer Galen Rowell; and Basque scholar Juan Avalle-Arce.
+The Endowment also has occasionally partnered with other humanities organizations to bring speakers to Reno.

 Visitors must give one or more public lectures while in residency.
 It is desirable that they also involve themselves with other campus activities, such as participation in classes and meeting with students and faculty on a more informal basis.
 The goal of their visit to the university is to enrich academic programs and contribute to the university's larger mission and the campus's intellectual life.

 The Scholarly and Creative Activities Committee may consider requests in support of conferences that emphasize the humanities or demonstrate a humanistic approach to their topic, particularly if sponsored by CLA departments or local organizations that regularly partner with CLA units.
 Preference will be given for funding of major speaking events such as keynote addresses, which must be open to members of the university community.

 An application from the sponsoring entity is required, as is a follow-up report.

 To apply for a grant from the Hilliard Endowment, send a letter to the Scholarly and Creative Activities Committee in care of the CLA Dean's Office along with the scholar's vita, a photo of the scholar if available (for publicity purposes) and any other relevant supplementary material.